Carter’s Inc (CRI)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of Carter’s Inc has exhibited fluctuations over the analyzed periods.
-The cash ratio measures a company's ability to cover its short-term liabilities with its readily available cash and cash equivalents.
-A higher cash ratio indicates a stronger ability to meet short-term obligations.
+The cash ratio of Carter’s Inc has exhibited fluctuations over the reported periods.
+The cash ratio, which measures the company's ability to cover short-term liabilities with its cash and cash equivalents, increased from 1.77 as of March 31, 2020, to a peak of 1.78 as of June 30, 2021.
+However, the cash ratio declined steadily thereafter, reaching a low of 0.22 as of September 30, 2022.